tcltk/tcl/doc/markdown/string.md

 These subcommands are currently supported, but are likely to go away in a future release as their functionality is either virtually never used or highly misleading.

 [string]{.cmd} [wordend]{.sub} [string]{.arg} [charIndex]{.arg}
-: Returns the index of the character just after the last one in the word containing character *charIndex* of *string*.  *charIndex* may be specified using the forms in **STRING INDICES**.
+: Returns the index of the character just after the last one in the word containing character *charIndex* of *string*.  *charIndex* may be specified using the forms in [String indices].
 A word is considered to be any contiguous range of alphanumeric (Unicode letters or decimal digits) or underscore (Unicode connector punctuation) characters, or any single character other than these.

 [string]{.cmd} [wordstart]{.sub} [string]{.arg} [charIndex]{.arg}
-: Returns the index of the first character in the word containing character *charIndex* of *string*.  *charIndex* may be specified using the forms in **STRING INDICES**.
+: Returns the index of the first character in the word containing character *charIndex* of *string*.  *charIndex* may be specified using the forms in [String indices].
 A word is considered to be any contiguous range of alphanumeric (Unicode letters or decimal digits) or underscore (Unicode connector punctuation) characters, or any single character other than these.

 # String indices